kushankb/food-flow-impact-tool/README.md

-markdown# 🌍 Food Flow Impact Tool
+🌍 Food Flow Impact Tool

 An interactive web application for analyzing the impact of removing specific subnational administrative regions on global and target food flows.